alexrutar/food.rutar.org/content/recipes/papaya_and_turmeric_smoothie.md

 ¼ tsp ground cinnamon

-1 tbsp lemon or lime juice (approx. 1/2 lemon or lime)
+1 tbsp lemon or lime juice (approx. 1/2 small lemon or lime)

 2 tbsp light-flavoured honey (such as acacia)